den01-python-programming/exercise-1-7-greeting/README.md

 # Exercise 1.7 - Greeting

-Write a program that takes user input.
+Write a program that takes user input after being prompted `What is your name?`.
 When the user has written their name, the program has to print "Hi " followed by the user's name.

 The exercise template comes with a program template that includes the function and its call.